Tahir-Siddiqh/Codecademy-Projects/README.md

 * lastname.py is learning exercise where I had to store authors last name from the given list.
 * poem.py is review exercise of all the concepts learnt by performing string methods.
 * **threadshed.py is a data analysis project wher I had to clean string of data to give a legible and understandable output to the stake holders.**
+* scarbble.py project on dictionary in python where I had to calculate score for players playing scrabble.